-John Williamson has performed at many spectacular venues but it will be hard to beat his concert on Monday 8th July.
-At sunset, John found himself 35 kms outside of Birdsville atop Big Red (the largest sand dune in the Simpson Desert) playing a very special fund raising event for Diabetes Type 1 research supported by The Big Red Run organisation.
+John Williamson has performed at many spectacular venues but it is hard to beat his concert on Monday 8th July.
+At sunset, John finds himself 35 kms outside of Birdsville atop Big Red (the largest sand dune in the Simpson Desert) playing a very special fundraising event for Diabetes Type 1 research supported by The Big Red Run organisation.

 A Hell Of A Career, an historic 2CD album containing 44 legendary John Williamson tracks including 4 new recordings is released on Friday 19th July.

 On 25th January John wins a Golden Guitar Award for Vocal Collaboration of the Year with Sara Storer for Pozie bringing his total to twenty five.

 John Williamson In Symphony album reaches Platinum status in April.